..."all hell broke loose"...

 Harry put his brother Ed into a cab and told him to get home and tell their mom that he was okay.
-Word had spread quickly because when Ed reached home, everyone had heard about the tragedy.
+Word spread quickly because when Ed reached home, everyone had heard about the tragedy.
 Ed and Harry's mother, of course, was relieved that they were both all right.

 Harry stayed on the scene to help as much as he could.
 Although he couldn't swim, he pulled one woman from the river by her hair.
 Forever grateful, the woman gave Harry her handkerchief, which was all that she had left.
 Harry stayed the rest of the day and the next, helping to identify the bodies of his co-workers and friends, many of whom he recognized.
 "I saw one covered body, with just his feet showing," he recalled later.
 "They were large and I knew right away that the person could only be our big, husky janitor."
 It was.
 After a couple of days, Harry returned home, the scenes etched in his mind for the rest of his life.

-Back at the Western the following week, Harry saw that practically every other workbench or desk was draped in black.
+Back at Western Electric the following week, Harry saw that practically every other workbench or desk was draped in black.
 The worst part was in knowing that whole families were wiped out.
 Many workers sat around for days, talking in hushed tones or just flat out crying.
-Harry was soon assigned the task of going with others to the homes of the victims, to pay their respects and to offer money from the Western to help defray costs.
-More often than not, the vitcims were waked in their homes.
+Harry was soon assigned the task of going with others to the homes of the victims, to pay their respects and to offer money from Western Electric to help defray costs.
+More often than not, the victims were waked in their homes.
 "These were proud people," Harry said, "and many refused the money we wanted to give them, because in their grief, they either were mad at Western or were too proud to take it.
 They chose to bury their own."